RaviPatelGit/TrustGraph/trust-graph-client/README.md

 Plain text is stringified json of the offer content.

-## User A creating a offer visible to everyone user A is trusting and everyone trusted by them:

 ## User A requesting all the offers which are made visible to A

 each b1, b2, ... are from list of user trusting A